ucl-comp0035/coursework-1-zzoeys/README_cw2.md

 A data-driven approach was chosen to identify the classes and their attributes and methods, and the relationships between the classes.
 This approach was chosen as it utilises analysing the user stories to draw out potential classes.
 Thus, when the user stories get refined throughout the development process as feedback from external stakeholders is received, it would be easier to detect how the classes would change.
 As a responsibility-driven approach focuses on identifying all the requirements from the start , it may not suit this project which is involves an inexperienced team so the user stories would change over time.

-To create the filtering function as specified in the user stories, the Filter Pattern was chosen as the design function (Tutorials Point, 2021).
+To create the filtering function as specified in the user stories, the Filter Pattern was chosen as the design function (tutorialspoint, 2021).
 It involves utilising concrete classes to implement the operations and attributes defined by the interface class.
 As Python does not have an 'interface' keyword unlike Java, the design pattern can still be applied by utilising different methods of creating a class with similar functions to that of an 'interface' class (Real Python, 2021).

 Criteria interface and concrete classes implementing this interface to filter list of Person objects.